ramindusn/playwright_api_test_framework/README.md

 ## Setup project locally
 * Install dependencies - 'npm install'
 * Run the test - 'npx playwright test'
 * To run the test parallel - Go to 'playwright.config.js' and increase the works.

+playwright.config.js has the general configurations of the framework.
+(Eg- BaseURL, Header values, timeout, report type, number of workers(parallel run))

 ## Run Docker image